 PDF Version Download

 Occupant Protection.
-Approximately 50 states considered bills to strengthen seat belt laws or child passenger protection laws in 2013.
+Nearly every state considered bills to strengthen seat belt laws or child passenger protection laws in 2014.
 These proposals included efforts to enact primary enforcement of existing seat belt laws and to change height and weight requirements for child restraint use.

 Distracted Driving.
-Since 2000, legislatures in every state, the District of Columbia and Puerto Rico have considered legislation related to distracted riving and driver cell phone use.
-In 2013, legislators in 40 states considered 175 driver distraction bills.
+Since 2000, legislatures in every state, the District of Columbia and Puerto Rico have considered legislation related to distracted driving and driver cell phone use.
+In 2014, legislators in 45 states considered over 200 driver distraction bills.

 Driver Licensing.
 Each year, state legislatures debate hundreds of bills relating to various aspects of driver licensing, including REAL ID, unlicensed driving, driver’s licenses for military veterans, older drivers and teen drivers.